 The FCA has identified that many business interruption policies will not cover pandemics and they will not force insurers to intervene where the policy wording is clear.
 However, if coverage does exist, they do encourage insurers to pay-out accordingly.
 The FCA has stated that they may seek Court determination on the interpretation of particular policy wording that causes problems.

 The Financial Ombudsman has stated that they expect insurers to think beyond the strict interpretation of the policy terms and consider what is fair and reasonable in each case.
+You may wish to get advice from a dispute resolution solicitor who specialises in insurance disputes.

 What help is available if my business insurance policy doesn’t pay out?